 So to bottom line it, if you have been a sun baby and have lots of small freckles, soy enriched moisturizers could brighten your skin.
 If you have larger patches, especially if they developed … Continue Reading… →

 Here is the two step jar of Elure, the new skin brightening agent.
 The jar is divided into two compartments.
 As per instructions, I used the first little spatula to put a dab of cream from the first side on the BIG FRECKLE, waited a minute then spread the same amount from side two on the same spot.
 Totally simple, but I’ve yet to get into a routinue to do it twice a day.
 So far, I’ve put on about half the recommended doses.
 I’ve got to step up my game to give it a legitimate chance to work.
 I keep forgetting to put it on either in the morning or evening.
-I think that if I was using on my face, it would be easier to remember, and just add it to my skin care routinue– but I’m not … Continue Reading… →
+I think that if I was using on my face, it would be easier to remember, and … Continue Reading… →

 Intense Pulsed Light (IPL) is a type of photorejuvenation that uses a blast of light to remove freckles, unwanted hair and little red lines on the skin.
 Often called the “lunchtime laser” it does not burn off the top layers of the skin like a tradtional laser and the skin looks beautiful and smooth within a week.
 I had IPL last year in June with Dr Marmur and was so pleased with the results.
 I thought it made my skin look tighter and fresher and I posted before and after pics on the blog.
 My BFF ( best friend with freckles) liked the changes so much that she went for her own IPL date.
 I think her results were even better.
-Not only does she look 10 years younger, her skin has a new radiance.
-She is so pleased with the … Continue Reading… →
+Not only does she look 10 years younger, her … Continue Reading… →